raspberrychris/3dprintersking/content/posts/da-vinci-mini-wireless-3d-printer.md

 Connect wirelessly to your home network for easy 3D printing

+### Da Vinci Filaments are non-toxic

 The Da Vinci mini filaments are made using PLA plastics derived from corn starch, making them environmental and non-toxic

 ### Single Button Design Printing

-The Da Vinci mini streamlines its printing function through a single-button printer design as well as providing different colored LEDs to indicate printing Conditions
+The Da Vinci mini streamlines its printing function through a single-button printer design as well as providing different colored LEDs to indicate printing conditions.

+### Free 3D Modeling design software for beginners

 Make your dreams into reality with the FREE downloadable version of XYZmaker 3D modeling design software for beginners.
 Connector type: Wi-Fi .